Picta-it/pi-validator/README.md

 # PiValidator

-Abstraction of a validator encapsulation.
-Validator are used to validate models, datamapper entries or any Javascript object.
+Abstraction for validators inheritance.
+Validators are used to validate any data format.
+This interface allows common use for validation.

-The basic implementation of it is [pi-validator-tv4](https://www.npmjs.com/package/pi-validator-tv4) that validates an Object over a JSON schema.
+The basic implementation of it is [pi-validator-tv4](https://www.npmjs.com/package/pi-validator-tv4) **(on progress)** that validates an Object over a JSON schema.

 But validator can be as complex as you wish.
 You can call remote endpoints to validate your entries.
-The only current restrictions is that the validation must be synchronous.
+The only current restrictions is that the validation must be synchronous for now.

 ## Install